 - Other fish or wildlife not listed above where a benefit can be tied to increased flows in a specific location.

-- New plans: If prioritization plans have not been developed, describe the current status and how you will utilize the budget to develop them.
+b.
+New plans: If prioritization plans have not been developed, describe how you will utilize the budget to develop them.

-- Adaptive management: Demonstrate how your efforts are moving beyond preliminary practices and proof of concept methods.
-Transactions should strive towards permanent instream flow and work to build off of previous iterations and efforts.
-Applicants should use monitoring and strategic planning results to show how expertise and experience about local systems and the most impactful transactions has been developed.
+4. Adaptive management: Demonstrate how your efforts are moving beyond preliminary practices and proof of concept methods.
+Transactions should strive towards permanent instream flow and work to build on previous efforts.
+Applicants should use monitoring results to show how experience with local systems has contributed to selection of the most impactful transactions.

-- Innovation: Proposals should demonstrate how the applicant has and plans to implement innovative methods that increase tributary flows or the development of new transaction strategies for tributary flow enhancement during critical periods for targeted species.
-The methods for securing water should be cost-effective in terms of local and regional markets and build long-term trust with water rights holders.
+5. Innovation: Where possible, proposals should demonstrate how the applicant plans to implement innovative methods to increase tributary flows during critical periods for targeted species.
+Innovative methods for securing water should also be cost-effective in terms of local and regional markets and build trust with water rights holders.

-- Monitoring: The proposal should document how compliance and implementation monitoring will be carried out and reported via the CBWTP’s Flow Restoration Accounting Framework (FRAF) compliance monitoring forms.
-The proposal should include a description of long-term monitoring of water flow, and how benefit to fish and wildlife and water quality will be documented.
+6. Monitoring: The proposal should document how compliance and implementation monitoring will be carried out and reported via the CBWTP’s Flow Restoration Accounting Framework (FRAF) compliance monitoring forms (subject to change from previous years).
+The proposal should include a description of long-term monitoring of water flow, and how the benefits to habitat and species will be documented.
 All transactions will be required to have Tier 1 and Tier 2 monitoring unless otherwise approved by CBWTP staff.